cyndi5/anagrams/README.md

 ### `--minimum MINIMUM`

-The minimum string of characters which must be present in the word, in any order; e.g. 'de' == 'ed'.
+`MINIMUM` is the minimum string of characters which must be present in the word, in any order; e.g. 'de' == 'ed'.

 ```
 $ python3 anagrams.py --minimum me